Gail Platt: Departure and guest return

 On 29 June 2024, it was announced that Sean Wilson would reprise his role of Gail's ex-husband, Martin Platt for a short stint to coincide with her exit.
 It was later announced on 16 August 2024 that Wilson had quit for personal reasons after beginning filming his return, and that scripts were being rewritten to remove Martin's appearance.
 On 19 August 2024, it was announced that John Thomson would be reprising his role as Jesse Chadwick as part of Gail's exit storyline after Sean Wilson announced he had quit his role of Martin Platt, who was initially meant to return for Gail's departure.
 An ITV spokesperson reported to Digital Spy: "Sean Wilson has stepped down from filming for personal reasons".
 As a result, storylines had to be changed drastically.
 Many speculations have been made regarding how Chadwick will fit in with Gail leaving The Cobbles, but executive producer, Iain MacLeod has confirmed that Gail won't be killed off: "Gail won't die.
 It didn't feel like killing her off would be right.
 Gail's exit is a brilliant story.
 I thought, 'What do the viewers want to see?'.
 Gail has had a hard life.
-She had a difficult childhood and she disastrous marriages.
+She had a difficult childhood and disastrous marriages.
 So, we though what viewers really want is a happy ending for her, so that's what we're doing."

 On 25 November 2024, new Coronation Street producer Kate Brooks revealed the exit story for Gail to Digital Spy: "In a word, Christmas is very fun this year.
 It's a very lively Christmas on the Street and lots of bombshells are dropped.
 Obviously, this is set against Gail's wedding.
 Whether she goes through with that or not, I cannot say anything!
 But this is a story with the Platts at the heart of it.
 It's really festive.
 Basically it's a story about family and how secrets impact and implode on a family.
 There are a lot of betrayals.
 Lots of secrets are exposed during this episode and it will be like classic Corrie, with a bit of a twist.
 I think we're all in need of a bit of escapism at the minute and we've had quite a dark but brilliant few months on the cobbles.
 The Christmas period for us is all about trying to tap into the family dynamics of the Platts, what makes people tick, and ultimately trying to make sure that we give glorious Gail the exit that she deserves."
 In December 2024 it was announced that Capron would return as Richard's "ghost" in order to tie into Gail's upcoming exit.

+On 2 January 2025, Coronation Street series producer Iain MacLeod announced that he had a conversation with Worth, where she said "There might be times in my future when I'll come back".
+Adding that Worth will reprise her role as Gail Platt, If there is a big storyline going on with the Platt family.